sozu/py-pyracmon/README.md

 ### Model declaration

-Model classes are importable just by giving a connection object to `declare_models()`.
-Any kind of DB adapter module conforming to DB-API 2.0 specifications is available to obtain the connection object.
+Model classes get importable just by giving a `Connection` object to `declare_models()`.
+Any kind of DB adapter module conforming to DB-API 2.0 specifications is available to obtain the `Connection` object.
 What you have to do is invoking `connect()` imported from `pyracmon` package.
 This function takes the module in the first argument, and other arguments are passed to `connect()` function defined in the module.
 Next code shows the case where `psycopg2` is used.

 ```
 import psycopg2